 Minneapolis: Consensual Change.
-Ironically, the city that was the locus of the original protests and rioting, withdamaged, destroyed, many by arson, Minneapolis has since been an exemplar of decision by popular local consent.
-The city council to abolish the police department and, within a year, replace it with a “community-led public safety system.”
+Ironically, the city that was the locus of the original protests and rioting, with 700 buildings damaged, destroyed, many by arson, Minneapolis has since been an exemplar of decision by popular local consent.
+The city council unanimously voted to abolish the police department and, within a year, replace it with a “community-led public safety system.”
 While police representatives have roundly condemned the idea, and warned that the criminal class will take advantage of the situation, the city has opted, consensually, to try the experiment.
 This is federalism in action: each state can go its own way, so long as it does not impinge upon federal prerogatives.

 Some might object: What if people die as a result of this change?
 Put simply: bad government costs lives all the time, even though such decisions may be constitutional.
 Think New York Gov. Andrew Cuomo’s catastrophic decision to send elderly COVID patients to nursing homes that were utterly unprepared to safely care for them and protect non-COVID patients already there.
 Thousands died unnecessarily.
 Or take Cuomo and New York City Mayor Bill de Blasio squabbling while New York City residents were subjected to nearly a week of looting, arson, and murder, with NYPD denied authorization to step in.

-I try to avoid citing polls, as they are at best snapshots in time and often are skewed samples, have loaded questions, etc. But one recent major pollblacks oppose defunding police two to one — a greater margin than Democrats or self-described liberals.
+I try to avoid citing polls, as they are at best snapshots in time and often are skewed samples, have loaded questions, etc. But one recent major poll found that blacks oppose defunding police two to one — a greater margin than Democrats or self-described liberals.
 All groups polled supported reform of police procedures and accountability for violations of same.
-Tom Homan, ex-ICE and ex-cop, Nancy Pelosi and Alexandria Ocasio-Cortez to defund their own protection first, before advocating that police departments be defunded.
+Tom Homan, ex-ICE and ex-cop, called on Nancy Pelosi and Alexandria Ocasio-Cortez to defund their own protection first, before advocating that police departments be defunded.
 Such luminaries have security teams that can knock over a small country.

 Atlanta: Urban War Zone.
-The June 12a black suspect by a white police officer for suddenly seizing the arresting officer’s taser (3:17) and fleeing arrest after initial respectful cooperation, may, Rudy Giuliani argues, ultimately be found legally justified.
+The June 12 shooting of a black suspect by a white police officer for suddenly seizing the arresting officer’s taser in a struggle (3:17) and fleeing arrest after initial respectful cooperation, may, Rudy Giuliani argues, ultimately be found legally justified.
 Rudy said he will withhold final judgment until the investigation is complete.
 The suspect had been driving under the influence of alcohol, and his car was blocking the drive-in entrance to a Wendy’s.
 Atlanta residents did not buy this.
-The result has been widespread assault, , a police, and a major highway, I-75.
+The result has been widespread assault, arson, looting, a cyberattack against police, and blocking a major highway, I-75.
 Atlanta’s black police chief resigned.
 Both cops were disciplined: the one who shot the suspect was fired, the other placed on administrative leave.
 The former has now been charged with felony murder.
 Atlanta’s black mayor, Keisha Bottoms, said this at a June 13 press conference:

 While there may be debate as to whether this was an appropriate use of deadly force, I firmly believe that there is a clear distinction between what you can do and what you should do.
 I do not believe that this was a justified use of deadly force.

-After the DAon June 17 that 11 felony charges would be filed against the officer who shot the suspect, and three felony charges against the other officer, Atlanta’s mayor police morale is down all across the country, and that in Atlanta it is “down ten-fold.”
+After the DA announced on June 17 that 11 felony charges would be filed against the officer who shot the suspect, and three felony charges against the other officer, Atlanta’s mayor said that police morale is down all across the country, and that in Atlanta it is “down ten-fold.”

-Ex-NYPD commissioner Bernard Kerikthat 95 percent of cop-citizen violent encounters come when someone resists a lawful arrest.
+Ex-NYPD commissioner Bernard Kerik told Fox News’s Steve Hilton that 95 percent of cop-citizen violent encounters come when someone resists a lawful arrest.
 He also said that when a cop is tased, he is knocked down and temporarily incapacitated while in possession of a sidearm.
 The cop thus has two choices when a taser is aimed at him: he can let you tase him and risk losing his gun or he can take you down.
-Kerik also noted that a fortnight earlier the DA, that he has prosecuted more cops than anyone else in America, had charged six cops, five of them black, with using excessive force.
+Kerik also noted that a fortnight earlier the DA, who claims that he has prosecuted more cops than anyone else in America, had charged six cops, five of them black, with using excessive force.

 It intuitively seems unlikely that an Atlanta jury will acquit officer Rolfe on all charges.
 But if the defense can convince the jury that Rolfe faced a real risk of serious injury if hit by the taser charge — and that while disabled, risked losing his gun, and then being shot to death — he may stand a good chance of only being convicted on lesser charges.

 Seattle: Quiet Violence of a Revolutionary Commune.
-On June 8, a coalition of groups avowedly revolutionary in purpose seized a six-block square area of Seattle,the Seattle Police Department’s East Precinct, and declared it the “republic” of CHAZ — Capitol Hill Autonomous Zone — a name later (1:59) CHOP, the last two letters are for Occupied Protest (the article text wrongly says “organized”).
-Seattle’s Capitol Hill area is home to about 50,000 people out of a of 750,000.
-For residents, 911 response times in that precinct since the seizure a week ago.
-The SPD’s , located in the central business district, of the city’s 911 center.
-Its area City Hall, by protesters, led by a Trotskyite member of the city council.
-The city’s police chief, Carmen Best, the mayor’s order to vacate the precinct; upon leaving, the police boarded up the precinct.
-She used tear gas to quell violent unrest downtown, until a federal judge — a George W. Bush — the police to stop using it, because it does not target precisely and thus injures peaceful protesters.
-The ACLU Seattle for “unnecessary violence.”
+On June 8, a coalition of groups avowedly revolutionary in purpose seized a six-block square area of Seattle, including the Seattle Police Department’s East Precinct, and declared it the “republic” of CHAZ — Capitol Hill Autonomous Zone — a name later changed to (1:59) CHOP, the last two letters are for Occupied Protest (the article text wrongly says “organized”).
+Seattle’s Capitol Hill area is home to about 50,000 people out of a city population of 750,000.
+For residents, 911 response times in that precinct have tripled since the seizure a week ago.
+The SPD’s West Precinct, located in the central business district, is the site of the city’s 911 center.
+Its area also covers City Hall, briefly occupied by protesters, led by a Trotskyite member of the city council.
+The city’s police chief, Carmen Best, initially resisted the mayor’s order to vacate the precinct; upon leaving, the police boarded up the precinct.
+She used tear gas to quell violent unrest downtown, until a federal judge — a George W. Bush appointee — ordered the police to stop using it, because it does not target precisely and thus injures peaceful protesters.
+The ACLU is suing Seattle for “unnecessary violence.”

-Establishment of the commune was aided by a mayor who has no problem with its creation — even suggesting that 2020 could see a “— the reference being to the hippie summer of 1967 in San Francisco.
-The (3:30) that year was Scott Mackenzie’s “San Francisco (wear flowers in your hair)”.
+Establishment of the commune was aided by a mayor who has no problem with its creation — even suggesting that 2020 could see a “summer of love” — the reference being to the hippie summer of 1967 in San Francisco.
+The signature song (3:30) that year was Scott Mackenzie’s “San Francisco (wear flowers in your hair)”.
 She ordered the police to abandon the precinct station, over the objection of Seattle’s police chief.
-The Capitol Hill occupiers published a list of that go far beyond abolition of the SPD; in short, it is a laundry list of every imaginable radical left proposal floated over the past generation.
+The Capitol Hill occupiers published a list of 30 demands that go far beyond abolition of the SPD; in short, it is a laundry list of every imaginable radical left proposal floated over the past generation.

 There seems to be little overt application of force in CHAZ/CHOP.
-Oneemphasizes the relative lack of physical violence, and disputes several contrary news reports.
+One eyewitness account emphasizes the relative lack of physical violence, and disputes several contrary news reports.
 That report, however, is by a well-known local activist; the friendly reception he got may not be replicated as to would-be visitors known to have contrary views, or simply whose views are unknown.
-A Daily Caller reporter (4:58) most violent incidents happen at night:
+A Daily Caller reporter said that (4:58) most violent incidents happen at night:

 There is definitely a lot of peace during — particularly during the day.
 We’ve seen productive conversations.
 There’s a conversation cafe but that’s definitely not the whole story.
 We see as the evening gets on in particular there’s a lot of tensions.
 Just last night things changed in the blink of an eye.
 At first there was a group just dancing and hanging out and one guy got on the microphone and claimed that a local business owner was actually holding somebody hostage at gunpoint and this mob came for the local business, broke down the fence, interrogated the business owners for about a half hour.

-John McDermott “Capital Hill Autonomous Zone.”that he initially tried to detain a protester Sunday night who stole cash and set a fire in his Car Tender business on the edge of the so-called
+John McDermott told KIRO 7 News that he initially tried to detain a protester Sunday night who stole cash and set a fire in his Car Tender business on the edge of the so-called “Capital Hill Autonomous Zone.”

 His son, Mason McDermott, helped tackle the suspect who “tried to cut me with a box cutter,” he told the station, showing large slits in his jeans close to his crotch.